midlantica/LovelyBunchOfCoconuts/content/quotes/the-great-danger-in-republics.md

 ---
-title: "The great danger in republics"
+title: 'The great danger in republics'
 ---

 ## "The great danger in republics is that the majority may not sufficiently respect the rights of the minority."